-Feeling emotionally exhausted despite loving your work
+Feeling emotionally exhausted, numb, or cynical despite loving the work

 Grief that no one seems to understand or validate